Why you shouldn’t skip your second dose of the coronavirus vaccine

 Are there any situations in which I should do so?

-Although it’s rare, the CDC said that anyone who experiences anaphylaxis — a severe allergic reaction — after the first dose, or even has an immediate allergic reaction that does not require emergency treatment, should not take the second dose of either mRNA vaccines.
+Although it’s rare, the CDC said that anyone who experiences anaphylaxis — a severe allergic reaction — after the first dose, or even has an immediate allergic reaction that does not require emergency treatment, should not take the second dose of either mRNA vaccine.

 But “just having a fever or body aches, that’s not a reason to not get the second dose,” Marks said.

-There is also some debate about whether people who have had covid-19 may be in a different category.
+There is also some debate about whether people who have had the coronavirus may be in a different category.

-The CDC still recommends that people complete the vaccine series regardless of whether they have had covid-19 because there are too many unknowns about how long they are protected.
+The CDC still recommends that people complete the vaccine series regardless of whether they have had the coronavirus because there are too many unknowns about how long they are protected.
 But there is some early research suggesting that some people who have had the virus achieve a stronger immune response from a single dose of the vaccines than those who have never been exposed.

 Moore, at Weill Cornell Medicine, said there is increasing evidence that “one dose is sufficient to give a very strong immunity boost and that the second dose is not adding much” in some people who have had the virus.
-But, as the researchers point out, duration of these antibody responses will need further study.
+But, as the researchers point out, the duration of these antibody responses will need further study.

-It’s also important to remember that the immune response to covid-19 varies from person to person, said Rob Murphy, executive director of the Institute for Global Health and a professor of medicine and biomedical engineering at Northwestern University.
+It’s also important to remember that the immune response to the virus varies from person to person, said Rob Murphy, executive director of the Institute for Global Health and a professor of medicine and biomedical engineering at Northwestern University.
 The level of natural antibodies in someone who has had the virus depends on whether the person had a mild case or a “clinically relevant” form that may have provided more protective immunity, he said.

 “You just cannot predict the immunologic response you got from having covid.
 Some people probably won’t need a vaccine at all, but we don’t have the markers yet to prove that,” he said.